Auckland University of Technology: Pacific Media Centre

 The Pacific Media Centre (PMC) is located within the School of Communication Studies.
 It was founded in 2007 to develop media and journalism research in New Zealand, particularly involving Māori, Pacific Islands, ethnic and vernacular media topics.
 It is recognised as a diversity project by the Human Rights Commission (New Zealand), and has been featured by the Panos London Media Development programme for its development communication work.

 The centre publishes Asia-Pacific journalism, and has published Pacific Scoop since 2009.
 It also publishes media and communication studies books, like the 2009 book Communication, Culture and Society in Papua New Guinea: Yo Tok Wanem?, in collaboration with other publishers or overseas universities.
-The center was featured as a Creative Commons case study in 2010.
+The centre was featured as a Creative Commons case study in 2010.
 Founding director David Robie, a New Zealand author, journalist and media academic, won a Vice Chancellor's Award in 2011 for excellence in university teaching.

 Pacific Media Watch is PMC's daily independent Asia-Pacific media monitoring service and research project.
 The site was launched in Sydney in October 1996, and has links with the University of the South Pacific, the University of PNG (UPNG) and the Australian Centre for Independent Journalism (ACIJ).
 Since moving to AUT in 2007, it has become a digital repository and received a grant from the Pacific Development and Conservation Trust in 2010 to "expand its educational and research role for the Pacific region".
 PMW has established a Pactok server archive, and added a D-Space archive in 2010.
 Representatives of Pacific Media Watch report on the region's news developments, provide advocacy for media freedom, and published a media freedom report on the South Pacific in 2011.

 PMC has also published Pacific Journalism Review, a peer-reviewed research journal on media issues and communication in the South Pacific and Australia, since 2002.
 The journal was previously published at the University of Papua New Guinea from 1994 to 1999.
 The editorial policy focuses on the cultural politics of the media, including new media and social movements, the culture of indigenous peoples, the politics of tourism and development, the role of the media and the formation of national identity.
 It also covers environmental and development studies in the media and communication, and vernacular media in the region.
 In October 2010, PJR was awarded the "Creative Stimulus Award" for academic journals in the inaugural Academy Awards of the Global Creative Industries in Beijing, China.
 The journal has advocated free speech and freedom of information in the Asia-Pacific region.